-- D.4.1 The Competition Director shall be an International Judge.
-A working knowledge of English is compulsory. - D.4.2 The Route Planner must have experience in the route planning of major national events, run according to these rules and regulations. - D.4.3 The Local Chief Judge must have a working knowledge of English.
-He/she should have the qualification of an International Judge.
+- D.4.1 The competition director shall be a qualified international judge .
+A working knowledge of English is compulsory. - D.4.2 The route planner must have experience in the route planning of major national events, run according to these rules and regulations. - D.4.3 The local chief judge must have a working knowledge of English.
+He/she should be a qualified international judge .